On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Introduction

 Several rigidity statements have been found concerning lower bounds on this Hausdorff dimension.
-For example, Bourdon \cite{bourdon2} proved that if $\G=\pi_1\M$ where $\M$ is a closed $k$-dimensional manifold modeled on $\H^k,$ then $\hX\geq k-1$ with equality only if the action of $\G$ on $X$ preserves a totally geodesic copy of $\H^k.$ We refer the reader to Courtois \cite{courtoislibro} for a more detailed exposition on this problem.
+For example, Bourdon \cite{bourdon2} proved that if $\G=\pi_1\M,$ where $\M$ is a closed $k$-dimensional manifold modeled on $\H^k,$ then $\hX\geq k-1$ with equality only if there is a totally geodesic copy of $\H^k$ on $X$ preserved by $\G.$ We refer the reader to Courtois \cite{courtoislibro} for a more detailed exposition on this problem.